DRAGNLabs/301r_retnet/README.md

 - **Efficiency and Scalability**: TorchScale provides critical functionalities for handling large-scale datasets and models, significantly improving training speed and efficiency without compromising accuracy or model complexity.
 - **Advanced Utilities**: The library includes a range of utilities for model evaluation, performance benchmarking, and hyperparameter tuning, facilitating a comprehensive analysis of model behaviors under various configurations.
-- **Integration with RetNet and Transformers**: By incorporating TorchScale, we have been able to systematically compare the performance of RetNet and Transformer models across different metrics, ensuring fair and rigorous evaluation standards.
+- **Integration with RetNet and Transformers**: Through TorchScale, we compare the performance of RetNet and Transformer models across different metrics, ensuring fair and rigorous evaluation standards.
 - **Enhanced Model Training**: TorchScale's support for distributed training and model optimization techniques allows us to train more complex models with larger datasets, pushing the boundaries of what's possible in our research.

 **Implementation Highlights:**